gem5/website/_pages/documentation/learning_gem5/part2/part2_2_debugging.md

 need to include the automatically generated header file in any files where we plan to use the debug flag.

-In the `hello_object.cc` file, we need to include the header file.
+In the `simple_object.cc` file, we need to include the header file.

 ```cpp
 #include "base/trace.hh"